Constraints on the onset of color transparency from quasi-elastic $^{12}$C$(e,e'p)$ up to $Q^2=\,14.2\,$(GeV$/c)^2$: RESULTS

 Therefore, it is interesting to measure the $Q^2$ dependence of the missing momentum asymmetry.
 This asymmetry, $A_{p_m}$, can be quantified as

 with $N_+$ being the number of events integrated over a fixed range of positive $p_m$ and $N_-$ being the number of events integrated over the same range of negative $p_m$.
-The range of $p_m$ is chosen appropriately to exclude the regions where the impulse approximation is invalid and could influence the asymmetry from sources other than quasi-elastic scattering.
+The $p_m$ and $E_m$ dependence of $A_{p_m}$ was studied by dividing the $p_m$ range of $\pm \leq$~300 MeV/c into 5 equal bins with $E_m \leq $~80 MeV for each bin and the $E_m\leq$~80 MeV range into 4 equal bins with $\pm \leq$~300 MeV/c for each bin, respectively.
+This ensures that we exclude the regions where the impulse approximation is invalid and could influence the asymmetry from sources other than quasi-elastic scattering.
+The systematic uncertainty due to the binning in $p_m$ and $E_m$ was determined to be 11\% by varying the exact bin boundary.
 The PWIA simulation of the experiment can describe the $\vec{p}_m$ asymmetry very well as seen in Fig.~\ref{fig:pm}.

-This is further illustrated in Fig.~\ref{fig: A_LT_ratio_missEP} which shows the calculated $A_{p_m}$ as a function of the missing momentum and the missing energy for the $Q^2$ = 8.0~(GeV$/c)^2$ kinematic setting.
+This is illustrated in Fig.~\ref{fig: A_LT_ratio_missEP} which shows the calculated $A_{p_m}$ as a function of the missing momentum and the missing energy for the $Q^2$ = 8.0~(GeV$/c)^2$ kinematic setting.
 The increase of $|A_{p_m}|$ with respect to $E_m$ and $|p_m|$ is as expected from the PWIA simulation (solid red lines).
 The small deviation at the highest missing momentum bin may be due to MEC that are not included in the simulation~\cite{PhysRevC.70.034606}.

 In the presence of additional FSI, such as when measuring in perpendicular kinematics, $|A_{p_m}|$ is known to decrease significantly relative to the PWIA expectation with increasing $E_m$ and $|p_m|$~\cite{PhysRevLett.83.5451}.
 Thus, measurements of $|A_{p_m}|$ in perpendicular kinematics could prove to be better probes of CT in future experiments.
 The signature of CT in such an experiment would be an increase in $|A_{p_m}|$ as a function of $Q^2$.\\